zhenweishi/O-RAW/README.md

 O-RAW is dependent on several tools and packages that are listed below.

-1. [Anaconda](https://www.anaconda.com/download/) python 2.7 version, which includes python and hundreds of popular data science packages and the conda package and virtual environment manager for Windows, Linux, and MacOS.
+1. [Anaconda](https://www.anaconda.com/download/) python 2 or 3 version, which includes python and hundreds of popular data science packages and the conda package and virtual environment manager for Windows, Linux, and MacOS.
 2. [Pyradiomics](https://github.com/Radiomics/pyradiomics) - radiomic extractor.
 3. [RDFLib](https://github.com/RDFLib/rdflib) - a Python library for working with RDF, a simple powerful language for representing information as graphs.